feddelegrand7/mini007/README.md

 #> [1] "assistant"
 #>
 #> [[3]]$content
-#> [1] "\"Ya Rayah\" by Rachid Taha is a classic Rai song about the pain of leaving and the longing to return home."
+#> [1] "\"Ya Rayah\" by Dahmane El Harrachi is a classic Rai song about the pain of exile and longing for home."
 ```

 ## Response Validation